rackerlabs/docs-developer-blog/_posts/2019-01-11-reminders-for-applying-oracle-cpu-patches.md

 You must add the custom patching actions (like those described previously) in the custom synchronization driver, `adop_sync.drv`, in the prepare phase.

-In the file, `adop_sync.drv`, there are the following categories of commands:
+In the file, `adop_sync.drv`, the following categories of commands exist:

 -	Run one time only
 -	Run at each file system synchronization